 - Go for .com if possible — it’s the most popular top-level domain (TLD) and the go-to for most people typing in your web address.
 If your service is confined to one place, you should also consider registering the TLD for your area, .co.uk, .au, .us, etc.

 Choosing a web host

 To save you the hassle of scouring the internet for a web host, we’ve listed our recommended options here.
 By far the easiest way to get started is to launch the free version of Visual Composer and the Starter theme on verified WordPress managed cloud hosting by Cloudways in just 1-click.

-These are based on over 10 years experience with various web hosts, with packages tested personally by us.
+These are based on over 10 years of experience with various web hosts, with packages tested personally by us.
 They also offer the Visual Composer plugin as standard, making it that little bit easier to get your portfolio website live.

 However, if you’d prefer to choose a web host of your own, here’s what any provider worth your time should offer: